As an alumni relations department, do you often ask yourself, “how to network with alumni”?

 Each email should contain something of value

-You need your alumni more than they need you.
+You need your alumni group more than they need you.
 So, you must provide them with value with every email you send.
 If your outreach ceases to create value, it will drive up unsubscribe rates and shoot down open and click-through rates.

 These values could be tangible (like incentives) or intangible (like evoking emotions).